dd32/td-gh-ex/readme.txt

 /*  Theme License
 /* ------------------------------------ */

-The theme itself is nothing but 100% GPLv2 or later.
+The theme itself is nothing but 100% GPLv3.
 See headers of files for further details.

 /*  Font Awesome License